rickyHong/Vocab-Expansion-LLAMA-Wiki/Model-Inference-and-Deployment.md

 We mainly provide the following ways for inference and local deployment.

 ### llama.cpp
-A tool for quantizing model and deploying on local CPU
+A tool for quantizing model and deploying on local CPU or GPU

 Link: [https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/llama.cpp-Deployment](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/llama.cpp-Deployment)